notaz/picodrive/platform/base_readme.txt

   + PicoDrive now comes with a game config file for some games which need special settings, so they should now work out-of-the-box.
 More games will be added with later updates.
+  + Files now can be deleted by pressing A+SELECT in the file browser.

 1.35b
   * PSP: mp3 code should no longer fail on 1.5 firmware.